Iván Domínguez

+Domínguez turned professional in 2001 with the Saturn Professional Cycling Team.
+Subsequently, he rode for Colavita Olive Oil, Health Net, Toyota-United, Fuji-Servetto, Rock Racing and Jamis Sutter Home.

-He was a sprinter and was widely regarded as one of the best sprinters racing in America.
-He highlighted this by winning Stage 7 of the 2007 Tour of California, out-sprinting future road race world champion Thor Hushovd.
+A renowned sprinter, Domínguez was widely regarded as one of the best in America.
+He showcased his exceptional speed by winning Stage 7 of the 2007 Tour of California, Tour Of Georgia and Tour Of Missouri.